 Voluntary After Tax Deduction

 All voluntary deductions must be authorized by you.
+Please reach out to the appropriate voluntary deduction contact with any questions regarding your voluntary deductions.

 This section of your pay statement lists contributions that the University pays on your behalf as part of your benefit package.
 The contributions are excluded from your income.